Reshma-SM/CMOS-Implementation-of-Strong-Arm-Comparator-Latch/README.md

 ![schematic2](https://user-images.githubusercontent.com/100681789/156206359-f38b6700-60f2-44f6-9794-ddf01f09b55a.PNG)
 > Fig 2: Schematic of SR Latch

-## 4. Detailed working of the circuit
+## 4. Working of the circuit

+when CK is enabled, the nodes P, Q, X, and Y gets charged to VDD.
+We denote the capacitances at these nodes by CP, CQ, CX, and CY, respectively, and assume that CP = CQ and CX = CY.
+When CK goes high, M1 and M2 act as a differential pair with capacitive loads, and VP and VQ fall from VDD while yielding a differential component proportional to Vin1 - Vin2.
+This mode continues until VP and VQ drop to roughly VDD - VTH3,4.
+At the end of this mode, M3 and M4 turn on, causing VX and VY to fall until M5 and M6 are activated.
+One output is then pulled back to VDD by M5 or M6 while the other falls to zero.
+The role of M3 and M4 is to cut the current path from VDD to the ground after the comparator has made a decision.

 ## 5. Simulation Analysis
 A pulse wave of 1GHz was set as the circuit clock.
 The circuit Vdd was given as 1.05V.
 A constant voltage of 0.5V was supplied at input terminal 2.
 A voltage varying between 0.45 and 0.55 was sourced in terminal 1.
 X and Y plot represents the unlatched outputs of the circuit.
 A and B is Q and Q! of the latched output.

 ![sr_latch_tt](https://user-images.githubusercontent.com/100681789/156220968-46b9c5d0-c609-4f05-93cf-2e8d6c5a6263.png)
-> Fig : SR latch truth table
+> Fig 3: SR latch truth table

 When input1 < input2 , comparator output is 0, which is inverted to high, to be the set input of SR Latch, thus getting a high output at A terminal.
 And when input1 > input2, comparator outputs 1, which is inverted to low, to set a ) to the set input of SR latch.
 This generates a low output at the output terminal A. The above truth table supports the obtained result.

 ![waveforms](https://user-images.githubusercontent.com/100681789/156207907-844ddd40-1cc0-4f32-b97b-2c1701eb217c.PNG)
-> Fig 3: Simulation Wave forms
+> Fig 4: Simulation Wave forms

 ***1. Delay:*** Delay of the circuit is obtained as 0.2 ns.
 It is clear from the comparison between waveforms CLK high and output A switch.

 ![Delay](https://user-images.githubusercontent.com/100681789/156210610-aad99c10-26e4-46df-8c07-4ae13edc2e2b.PNG)
-> Fig 4: Delay of circuit
+> Fig 5: Delay of circuit

 ***2. Offset Voltage*** There was no offset voltage observed.
 Similiar inputs were given on both the input terminals and the output was observed.
 There were no significant voltages variations observed at the output.